Jrayp/Moku/README.md

 Big thanks to Axel Hammerback for the Hero image and thumbnail :)

-If you find a use for moku in a project, a quick shoutout to me may help immensely in my upcoming job search.
-It would therefore be greatly appreciated!
-(Also, I'd like to see how it's used)
+If you find a use for moku in a project, a quick shoutout would be appreciated.

 ### Documentation